|Date:||Tuesday 9 March 2021|

 Diana Maddah, Public Health Instructor and Research Project Coordinator in Lebanon

-Diana has a Master’s degree in Public Health from the Faculty of Health Sciences at the American University of Beirut.
+Diana Maddah has a Master’s degree in Public Health from the Faculty of Health Sciences at the American University of Beirut.
 She is pursuing her PhD in Public Health in a joint program between the Lebanese University and American University of Beirut.
-She is very active in the humanitarian relief sector.
-She was assigned as a member of the advisory committee on Women Leaders in Global Health run by Stanford University.
-She has received many awards, such as the Delta Omega Award for excellence in public health.
+She is a member of the advisory committee on Women Leaders in Global Health run by Stanford University and has received many awards, such as the Delta Omega Award, for excellence in public health.
 Diana co-leads many projects related to virtual exchange programs, women empowerment, youth engagement and democracy & citizenship programs.
-She received a scholarship to participate in the GenderPro program at George Washington University.

-Previously Diana worked at Haigazian University as a Project Coordinator for the University Scholars’ Program funded by USAID, and as Head of Recruitment and Impact Measurement at Teach For Lebanon, a Lebanese NGO working to ensure that all children in Lebanon, regardless of socio-economic background, have access to quality education.
+Previously, Diana worked at Haigazian University as a Project Coordinator for the University Scholars’ Program funded by USAID.
+Diana has also worked as Head of Recruitment and Impact Measurement at Teach For Lebanon, a Lebanese NGO working to ensure that all children in Lebanon, regardless of socio-economic background, have access to quality education.
 She presents and attends many local and international leadership workshops in London, Peru, Spain, India, Bulgaria, USA and Thailand, to name just a few countries.
 Diana joined the Modern University for Business & Science in 2016 as a Public Health Instructor and as a Research Director in 2018.
 More recently she began working as Risk Communications Lead with the UK Emergency Medical Team in Beirut.
-She has published many academic papers and, as part of her work as Treasurer at the National Wellness Network NGO, she builds networks with the municipalities and NGOs to promote public health and wellness amongst community members, especially those that are most marginalised.
+She has published many academic papers and, as part of her work as Treasurer at the National Wellness Network NGO, she builds networks with municipalities and NGOs to promote public health and wellness amongst community members, especially those that are most marginalised.